Duke University's Endowment

 The mission of Duke University’s endowment is to support the people, programs, and activities of the university in perpetuity.
 Over the years, growth of the endowment through investment return and charitable giving has enabled the university to provide scholarships and fellowships to students, build faculty excellence, launch new programs and research efforts, and support a wide range of important needs.

-For the year ending June 30, 2017, the LTP achieved a one-year return of 12.7%.
-During that time frame, the MSCI All Country World Index (which measures global equity markets) returned 18.8%, and the Bloomberg Barclays Aggregate Index earned -0.3%.
+For the year ending June 30, 2020, the LTP achieved a one-year return of 0.7%.
+During that time frame, the MSCI All Country World Index (which measures global equity markets) returned 2.1%, and the Bloomberg Barclays Aggregate Bond Index earned 8.7%.

 The university employs spending and investment policies designed to provide a stable flow of support for the university’s annual operations while preserving the future purchasing power of the endowment.